loseys/Oblivion/README.md

 For configuration or usage of Oblivion please read the documentation.
 All the steps were careful explained with images and examples.

+### ❗❗❗ IMPORTANT

+1 - If you want only to use the free Oblivion (without paid keys) make sure that the free APIs are working.
+Some times the free API of the Scylla.sh can be in manutence, and the Oblivion will return an error when you try to call the Scylla.sh API.

+2 - Make sure that you are using the indicated OS and Python version.
+Some OS can be not compatible or return some types of error when you try to use Oblivion, for more information about compatibilities please read the Oblivion documentation.

 ###  💙 Thanks and credits

 - Peter Kleissner and the Intelligence X team